JonasEmrich/vg-beat-detectors/vignette/vg_ecg_detectors.md

 ## Visibility graph types

-The underlying visibility graph transformation can be set with `graph_type`.
+The underlying visibility graph transformation can be selected with `graph_type`.
 The option ‘nvg’ results in the natural visibility graph and ‘hvg’ in the horizontal visibility graph.